Open Space—Your creative ideas realized.

 Your work should respond to the phrase, ‘how does it feel to be a problem’ from your own experience or research and express the phrase from your viewpoint.
 The artistic work can take any shape or form – from 2 or 3-D visual art to performance in music, theatre, dance, video, design, fashion, culinary arts or any combination of all and more of these artistic mediums.
 It must be your own work, able to be shown to the public in one of the spaces provided, not infringe on any copyright laws, follow the student code of conduct, and show a commitment to research, thoughtful creative process and artistic expression.
 All people involved must be current MU students.

 Once chosen, you will meet with the professional team including production and administrative staff to support implementing your vision.
 Expertise and equipment in lighting, sound, and video technology will be available to you.
 A $1500 production budget will be available to create your work to be installed, rehearsed, and performed in a two-week period.
-In addition, you will consult with the Art & Design and marketing department to create marketing materials and other visuals needed to promote the site based work happening during November 10-21, 2013.
+In addition, you will consult with the Art & Design and marketing department to create marketing materials and other visuals needed to promote the site based work happening during Fall 2014.

 Winter Visual and Performing Arts Center